BlocProtocol/BLOC-wiki/docs/index.md

 ## **What is BLOC.MONEY (BLOC) ?**

-The [BLOC.MONEY](https://bloc.money) - [(BLOC Project)](https://github.com/furiousteam/BLOC) Project has been established to develop and popularise the Blockchain Technology as well as the use of cryptocurrencies in the everyday life while respecting the environment.
+The [BLOC.MONEY](https://bloc.money) - Ticker:[(BLOC)](https://github.com/furiousteam/BLOC) Project has been established to develop and popularise the Blockchain Technology as well as the use of cryptocurrencies in the everyday life while respecting the environment.

 **BLOC.MONEY** - Ticker: **BLOC** is a fast, easy to use and private decentralized cryptocurrency without involvement of financial institutions.
 BLOC is based on the same open-source Cryptonote technology used by Monero and runs on a secure peer-to-peer network to operate with no central authority.